justindomke/marbl/README.md

 # Getting started

 * Make sure that you have a compiler that supports C++11.
 Recent versions of g++ and clang++ are known to work.
-* Install openMPIand/or openMP, if you want parallelism.
+* Install openMPIand/or verify that your compiler supports openMP, if you want parallelism.
 (Optional; see below)
 * Download the [code](https://github.com/justindomke/marbl/archive/master.zip).
-* Go to the main code directory, and edit the `make.sh` script in three ways
+* Go to the main code directory, and edit the `make.sh` script in two.
  * Change the `compiler` variable to the one for your system
- * Set the `use_openmp` variable to true/false, depending on if you want openMP support
+ * Set the `use_openmp` variable to true/false, depending on if you want openMP support.
 * Run the `make.sh` script.
 This will compile and install libLBFGS to a local directory, and then build the `infer_MRF`, `infer_CRF`, `learn_CRF` and (if you have MPI installed) `learn_CRF_mpi` executables.
 * Go through a few of the [examples](examples) to get some idea of what you are doing.